V3R v1.4 — What's New

 Ink Matte Control on every reflective surface

 Print an ink film over a reflective surface and the reflection beneath gets dulled — the ink scatters incoming light before it reaches the substrate and again on the way back to the eye.
 V3R now models this directly across every substrate type that has any specular character: foil, rainbow holographic, brushed metal, glitter, plastic, clear film, and pearlescent papers.
-Each ink layer's coverage feeds into a live mask that locally reduces the substrate's specular response, giving you the soft, partly-mirrored look real ink-on-reflective-stock has rather than the unrealistically pristine reflection of earlier builds.

 New ink control